Introducing Nick Bowker Hunting

 About Nick Bowker Hunting

-- I am a small personalized African hunting outfitter in the Eastern Cape midlands in Bedford, South Africa, and have been a professional hunter and outfitter for 25 years.
+We are a small, personalized African hunting outfitter in the Eastern Cape midlands in Bedford, South Africa, and have been hunting professionals and outfitters for 25 years.

-- I have been conducting fair chase hunting in the Bedford area my entire life and am familiar with every single corner of our hunting concessions.
+We have been conducting fair chase hunting in the Bedford area and are familiar with every corner of our hunting concessions.

-- The Eastern Cape is one of the safest areas to hunt in Africa.
-I have never had a security incident of any kind throughout my career as a professional hunter.
+The Eastern Cape is one of the safest areas to hunt in Africa.
+We have never had a security incident as a professional hunter.

-- I will be present for your entire Africa Hunting Safari and will be with you from when I pick you up to when I drop you off at the Port Elizabeth airport.
+Nick will be present for your entire Africa Hunting Safari and will be with you from when we pick you up to when we drop you off at the Port Elizabeth airport.

-- First Time African Hunters are welcome.
-I will be with you through every step of your journey on your African Safari.
+First-time African Hunters are welcome.
+We will be with you through every journey on your African Safari.

 Our African Hunting concessions